syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ## Mail merge options

-The `MailMerge` class allows you to customize the mail merge process with the following options.
+The `MailMerge` class allows you to customize the Mail merge process with the following options.

 ### Field Mapping

-The `MailMerge` class can automatically maps the merge field names with data source column names during mail merge process.
+The `MailMerge` class can automatically maps the merge field names with data source column names during Mail merge process.
 You can also customize the field mapping when the merge field names in the template document varies with the column names in the data source by using `MappedFields` collection.

 The following code example shows how to add mapping when a merge field name in a document and column name in a data source have different names.